ARB assembly shader programming

 Introduction

-.
-Mesa supports the faggot latter, yet not the faggot former — seemingly inconsistent, when you consider the faggot usual stance on such issues.
+In 2001 EXT_vertex_shader and ATI_fragment_shader were released, allowing the user to insert shader operations one by one with functions such as glShaderOp...EXT and glColorFragmentOp...ATI.
+Mesa supports the latter, yet not the former โ seemingly inconsistent, when you consider the usual stance on such issues.

 Integration